 I mainly work on the RDMA subsystem, including implementation

 a new operating system for heterogeneous many-core machines written from

 scratch.
-As part of this, I'm building a system knowledge base (SKB)
+During my PhD I was building a system knowledge base (SKB)

 which contains detailed system and hardware information as declarative